qysp/trustdb/OVERVIEW.md

 // Insert them as an array or each document as an individual parameter. await repoCollection.insert(repositories);

-// You can also just insert a single document. await repoCollection.insert({
+await repoCollection.insert({
   url: 'https://github.com/nodejs/node',
   title: 'Node.js',